awsdocs/aws-java-developer-guide-v2/doc_source/migration-client-credentials.md

           		.profileFile(ProfileFile.builder().content(Paths.get("myProfileFile.file")).build())
           		.build();
   ```
 + Profile file format has changed to more closely match the AWS CLI\.
-See [Configuring the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the * AWS Command Line Interface User Guide* for details\.
+For details, see [Configuring the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) in the *AWS Command Line Interface User Guide*\.

 ## Credentials provider changes mapped between versions 1\.x and 2\.x<a name="credentials-changes-mapping"></a>